jcs-emacs/jcs-emacs/README.md

 ## Write your own customization

-You are able to customize the configuration by editing the file locate at `~/.emacs.d/site-lisp/jcs-config.el`.
+You can customize the configuration by editing the file located at `~/.emacs.d/site-lisp/jcs-config.el`.
 You should put all your own customize code there, then other than that are the core files.

-## 🎍 Supported Emacs versions

-The config should run on Emacs **27.1** or higher, but I will recommend to always run on the latest Emacs version available on your machine.
-The ultimate goal is to design to have each version of config can run on their each according Emacs version base on the version what I'm currently running on my present machine.
-For each version record, you can check the [version_record](./version_record.txt) file at the root of the project directory.

 ## ❓ FAQ